-This page guides the development, design and delivery of examinations in accordance with the Teaching delivery, Coursework, Tests and Examinations policy for Semester One, 2021.
+This page guides the design and delivery of examinations in accordance with the Teaching delivery, coursework, tests and examinations policy for 2021.
 Exams are scheduled according to the exam timetable.

 The University’s online examinations platform is Inspera.

-Examinations in Semester One, Quarter One and Quarter Two will be conducted as non-invigilated, online, time-limited exam, regardless of COVID-19 alert level.
+Examinations in Semester Two and Quarters 3 and 4 will be conducted as non-invigilated, online, time-limited exam (regardless of COVID-19 alert level) and designated as ‘open-book‘.

 Courses that meet the criteria for an invigilated on-campus exam should apply for an exemption through their Associate Dean (Academic):